nodejitsu/handbook/content/features/webhooks.md

 GET /1/status/:user/webhooks/:application
 ```

 Gets the install status for a specific user.
-Useful to determine if the deploy worked, or why it failed. `:user` is your nodejitsu username and `:application` is your application name.
+Useful to determine if the deploy
+worked, or why it failed. `:user` is your Nodejitsu username and `:application`
+is your application name.

 ```
 curl -u dscape  https:/webhooks.nodejitsu.com/1/status/dscape/webhooks/hello-world-api-flatiron?limit=10\&skip=20